 |2015||Macau, China||Nicolo Falcone, Italy|

 There were plans for a Monopoly World Championship to be held in 2021 in Hong Kong.
 This would already have been the longest gap between tournaments.
-However, the tournament was cancelled due to the effects of the Coronavirus.
+However, the tournament was canceled due to the effects of the Coronavirus.
 A new date has not yet been set.

 How many times has the United States hosted the Monopoly World Championships?

 The United States has hosted the Monopoly World Championships six times.
 This is more than any other country.

 Of the other eight tournaments, two have taken place in Monaco, and then one each in Bermuda, England, Germany, Canada, Japan, and China.

 In terms of continents, this means that the World Championships have been held in North America 8 times, Europe 4 times, and Asia twice.

 Monte Carlo is the only city to have hosted the Monopoly World Championships twice.